patofoto/Demon_Klipper_Essentials_Unified/README.md

 ****************************************************************************************************************************
 # IF YOU RAN V1.0-V2.6 BE SURE TO UPDATE YOUR SLICER'S START GCODE AS PER V2.7 FILE OR NEW FEATURES WONT WORK!
+# Instructions to do this are in the files.
 # Also you must update ALL the macro files as this new version will NOT work correctly with old files!
 ****************************************************************************************************************************